emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-In Server Unauthenticated Provisioning Mode, an unauthenticated tunnel is established in Phase 1, and the peer and server negotiate an EAP method in Phase 2 that supports mutual authentication and key derivation that is resistant to attacks such as man-in-the-middle and dictionary attacks.
+In Server Unauthenticated Provisioning Mode, an unauthenticated tunnel is established in Phase 1, and the peer and server negotiate an inner method or methods in Phase 2.
+This inner method MUST support mutual authentication, provide key derivation, and be resistant to attacks such as man-in-the-middle and dictionary attacks.
+In most cases, this inner method will be an EAP authentication method.
+Example inner methods which satisfy these criteria include EAP-pwd {{RFC5931}}
+and EAP-EKE {{RFC6124}}, but not EAP-FAST-MSCHAPv2.

 This provisioning mode enables the bootstrapping of peers when the peer lacks the ability to authenticate the server during Phase 1.
 This includes both cases in which the cipher suite negotiated does not provide authentication and in which the cipher suite negotiated provides the authentication but the peer is unable to validate the identity of the server for some reason.

-Upon successful completion of the EAP authentication method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that a man-in-the-middle attack has not been attempted.
+Upon successful completion of the inner method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that a man-in-the-middle attack has not been attempted.